Developing and Marketing of Niche Software

 The reason for this is Google’s web page ranking algorithm—new web sites with no links to them do not achieve a high search ranking to put them in the first few pages of search results.
 Google’s rise to pre-eminence started when it showed search results based on the number of links to a site containing at least one of the search terms rather than the frequency of occurrence of the search terms.
 This algorithm was easy to hack using ‘link farms’—separate web pages with multiple links to another web site.
 Renting or creating a link farm was a relatively easy way of boosting the search ranking of a particular site.
 Nowadays, Google (and most other search engines) use more sophisticated ranking algorithms, which prioritize sites with high-quality links pointing to it and newer content.
 These are much harder to manipulate, but this will not discourage Search Engine Optimiser (SEO) companies from contacting you via email to tell that your web site needs improvement and that they can get your web site to appear on the first page of Google search results.
-A rule of thumb is that if they can do it, they are probably using methods which Google disapproves of, and if they find out, Google may blacklist your site so it cannot be found by search.
-SEO companies are unreceptive to suggestions of sharing profits from increased traffic—payment for their services always has to be up front.
+A rule of thumb is that if they can do it, they are probably using methods that Google disapproves of, and if they find out, Google may blacklist your site so it cannot be found by search.
+SEO companies are unreceptive to suggestions of sharing profits from increased traffic—payment for their services always has to be upfront.

 The process of obtaining software for mobile phones and tablets has been greatly streamlined by App stores.
 Apple’s App Store has over 2 million apps for their mobile products and the Google Play Store has over 3 million for Android devices.
 Microsoft Store offers a choice of about 700,000 apps for Windows 10 devices (desktops and tablets).
 There are also a number of much smaller, specialized stores.
-Apps can be browsed by category and searched for, and whilst many apps are free to install, payment facilities are integrated for apps which are not free to download.
+Apps can be browsed by category and searched for, and whilst many apps are free to install, payment facilities are integrated for apps that are not free to download.

-For niche applications which are unlikely to attract millions of users, App Stores are unlikely to be cost-effective, but there is no other route for getting apps onto mobile phones, so free-to-install apps usually have an option to pay for greater functionality or removal of advertisements.
+For niche applications that are unlikely to attract millions of users, App Stores are unlikely to be cost-effective, but there is no other route for getting apps onto mobile phones, so free-to-install apps usually have an option to pay for greater functionality or removal of advertisements.
 There may be developer registration costs, and the App Store generally takes 30% of sales income.
 Microsoft Store only pays developers when total sales exceed $200.
 Windows developers can make Windows 10 (Universal Windows Platform or UWP) applications available as downloadable files without using an app store.
 The UWP application installation and operation uses a more modern approach than the self-extracting installers based on MSI file technology, which dates back to the early days of Windows.

-A further problem with software from libraries is support: applications can be found in libraries long after the developer has moved on to other things, resulting in contact facilities leading to a web site or an email address which is not working.
+A further problem with software from libraries is support: applications can be found in libraries long after the developer has moved on to other things, resulting in contact facilities leading to a web site or an email address that is not working.
 In such cases, what you download is all that you will ever get.
 If the application does not work properly in your environment, then you're on your own to find a fix.

 The Internet has revolutionized publishing: any web site, costing a minimal amount to set up, has a potential audience of hundreds of millions of people.
-In principle, any Internet-connected person can read what you have to say about your software, download it and perhaps pay for it.
+In principle, any Internet-connected person can read what you have to say about your software, download it, and perhaps pay for it.
 The problem is letting them know your software exists in an Internet with over 2 billion web sites.
 Writing for the Internet is now very common: one estimate of the current blog (short for weblog) count is 500 million.
-Writing a blog about the area your niche software is addressing is one way of attracting traffic—but you had better make sure you can create new, relevant and interesting content on a regular basis.
+Writing a blog about the area your niche software is addressing is one way of attracting traffic—but you had better make sure you can create new, relevant, and interesting content on a regular basis.
 Numerous software web sites have a blog: often, the most recent posting is from several years ago.
 Facebook sites for software products are fairly common too, and tend to suffer from the same problem—initial enthusiasm followed by neglect.

 There are a number of user-generated content sharing web sites, which can be thought of as online magazines, some of which are reviewed here.
 They generally cover a massive range of topics, but they nearly all have a technology area.
 It’s possible to earn significant income as a writer for these platforms, but for the niche software developer, the platforms offer a very cost-effective way of generating traffic and sales through review articles.
 As a niche developer, you will probably have acquired a profound knowledge of your domain, and of products operating in it.
 If you can write an unbiased and thorough review of all the products available, it will attract a steady stream of visitors, most of whom will read the entire article.
 Readers will mainly locate your article via Google, and it may be that if users pick your review of a set of search results or a query like '[niche] software review' and then spend some time reading it, the ranking of your article, and thus your traffic, will increase.
-However, it’s a slow process: the two software review articles I have written both took 6 months to reach their plateau values, but together they average about 85 views per day.
+However, it’s a slow process: the two software review articles I have written both took 6 months to reach their plateau values, but together they averaged about 85 views per day 12-18 months after creation.
 The data confirms that Google is the origin of the majority of views for all articles, and most of the growth over time comes from growth in Google traffic.

 If your review includes your product and it's available on your web site, the site will draw some traffic and downloads from the review.
 However, resist the temptation to rate your product more highly than others you include in your review unless this is actually the case.
 Review readers look for credibility, and artificially inflating your reputation will not help you in the long run.